- APA - American Psychiatric Association

 - Anxiety disorders - for the management of anxiety disorders or the short-term relief of the symptoms of anxiety

-- One randomized controlled trial and a meta-analysis that looked at the effects of buspirone in treating anxiety are summarized below
+- Trials that have compared buspirone to placebo are mostly very small and of suboptimal design.
+One randomized controlled trial and a meta-analysis that looked at the effects of azapirone are summarized below.

 - Exposure: Buspirone titrated from 15 to 45 mg/day vs Placebo

-- Primary outcomes: Change in Hamilton Rating Scale for Anxiety (HAM-A) over the course of the study
+- Primary outcome: Change in Hamilton Rating Scale for Anxiety (HAM-A) over the course of the study

 - Primary outcome: Treatment of anxiety (treatment measures varied by study)